andlarson/RS_TP_Adaptation/README.md

    that we only allow clamping setups where the clamps are applied to surfaces without curvature.

-6. The only material properties which we care about are Young's Modulus and Poisson's Ratio.

-7. The user has the option to inject their own estimate of the entire residual stress profile of a part after a tool pass plan has been committed (and potentially conducted in real life).
-However, by default, the stress profile which resulted from the simulation of the last committed tool pass plan is the stress profile used as the starting stress profile of the part in the next commitment phase.
+4. The user has the option to inject their own estimate of the entire residual stress profile of a part after a tool pass plan has been committed (and potentially conducted in real life).
+However, by default, the stress profile which resulted from the simulation of the last committed tool pass plan is the stress profile used as the starting stress profile for all subsequent simulations.

 ---

 ---

-## Estimating Residual Stress via Deformation Measurements
+## Estimating Residual Stress via Measures of Deformation ##

-TODO....
+### Technique ###

+TODO.

+### Assumptions and Limitations ###

+TODO.

 ---